YashB63/GFG-Daily-Questions/README.md

     and given a value x.
 Floor of x is defined as the largest element K in arr[] such that K is smaller than or equal to x.
 Find the index of K(0-based indexing).

+Day 74:

+  Q1: Count all Possible Path:

+    You are presented with an undirected connected graph consisting of n vertices and connections between them represented by an adjacency matrix.
+Your objective is to determine whether it is possible to start traversing from a node, x, and return to it after traversing all the vertices at least once, using each edge exactly once.

+  Q2: Check for BST:

+    Given the root of a binary tree.
+    Check whether it is a BST or not.
+    Note: We are considering that BSTs
+    can not contain duplicate Nodes.

+    A BST is defined as follows:

+    The left subtree of a node contains only nodes with keys less than the node's key.

+    The right subtree of a node contains only nodes with keys greater than the node's key.

+    Both the left and right subtrees must also be binary search trees.

+  Q3: Detect Loop in linked list:

+    Given a linked list of N nodes.
+    The task is to check if the linked list has a loop.
+    Linked list can contain self loop.